preloader

 Dutch pronunciation can be a stumbling block for many learners, mainly due to:

-Unique Dutch Sounds
+Unique Dutch Soundsboek

 Consonant Clusters